gregphillips03/dsci401/README.md

 7) Consider the best model you built for this problem.
 Is it a good model that can reliably be used for prediction?
 Why or why not?
 -------------------------------------------------------------------------------------------------------

++ I think the model itself is solid.
+We see that in when we build it.
+We got really good metrics in some cases, and fair metrics in others.
+All in all, we know that the predictors we've chosen actually relate to whether or not a customer leaves.
+Recall and Precision (and thus F1), really speak to this.

++ However, this is an ML problem; ergo, it takes time to learn.
+The initial model was only trained with ~85 records, which honestly isn't enough to really allow the model to accurately learn.
+Once it runs into unseen data, it gets a little bit sketchy on performance.

++ A last point of note, and something I'll use on the final project, relate to how predictors view features.
+A lot of predictors actually care about the relative size of features, even though those scales make little or no sense.
+Here, we might need to use a standard scalar across the feature space just to ensure the model doesn't do anything crazy underneath the hood.

++ To directly answer the question, yes it is a good model to use for prediction, but we really need more records to properly train the model, prior to deployment.